Isheeta Ganguly: Theatre

 As a playwright and theatre director, she has written and directed various plays, including Sundays with Chitra and Chaitali, Three Women, Shakuntala Awaits.

 Her first musical theatre – Three Women (based on Tagore's sister-in-law Kadambari Devi) is a dramatic comedy which created a sensation in both India and overseas.
 The second musical theatre dramatic comedy production Sundays with Chitra and Chaitali, which is based on the story of Chitra in the Mahabharata created an equal sensation.
 The soundtrack for this has been done by Pritam.

 Reviewing her play, Sundays with Chitra and Chaitali, Purba Dutt of Times of India said, In the hands of director Isheeta Ganguly, the past and the present blend beautifully to form a continuum where situations change but the crux remains the same and as relevant now as it was then, a few thousand years ago.

 Her third production Shakuntala Awaits, features Indian American actors Samrat Chakrabarti, Purva Bedi and is scheduled to be featured in an off broadway run in January 2022 at the Here Theatre in New York City.

 Films

-Ganguly is a screenwriter with Yash Raj Films.
-She currently has two films in development in the US which are adaptations of her plays, Three Women and Shakuntala Awaits.
+As a screenwriter and director, as of 2021 Ganguly had two films in development in the US which are adaptations of her plays, Three Women and Shakuntala Awaits.